How to sort a list in Microsoft Excel

-- Click on the Data tab at the top of the program window.
+- Click the Data tab at the top of the program window.

-- Make sure the Sort by option is set to the column in which you have highlighted.
-If the column of data has a header name, you can check the My data has headers box in the upper-right corner to use the header name in the Sort by option.
+- Make sure the Sort by option is set to the column that you highlighted.
+If there are column header names, you can check the My data has headers box in the upper-right corner to use the header name in the Sort by option.